Advent Calendars are a staple of the holidays.

 In recent years businesses have taken the concept of Advent Calendars and designed them to be a valuable online marketing strategy.

-ShortStack’s Advent Calendar Template continues to be our most popular holiday template as businesses and digital marketing agencies use it to create a multi-day giveaway.
+ShortStack’s Giveaway Calendar Template continues to be our most popular holiday template as businesses and digital marketing agencies use it to create a multi-day giveaway.

-If you’re using ShortStack to design your Advent Calendar we highly recommend downloading our Quick Start Guide that provides step-by-step instructions for designing your Campaign successfully.
+If you’re using ShortStack to design your Advent Calendar we highly recommend reading our Quick Start Guide that provides step-by-step instructions for designing your Campaign successfully.

 In the meantime, here are some additional best practices to keep in mind when strategizing and designing your Advent Calendar.